 - 90 ZB of this data will be from IoT devices in 2025

 - In 2025, IDC predicts that 46% of the world’s stored data will reside in public cloud environments

-Another survey that examined consumer attitudes towards data security found that almost a third did not care only about their privacy but were willing to switch companies over data or data-sharing policies.
+Another survey that examined consumer attitudes towards data sovereignty found that almost a third did not care only about their data privacy but were willing to switch companies over data or data-sharing policies.

 The definition of privacy is not the same in every country, and the rights appointed to individuals varies.
 In fact, not everyone even shares the same definition of privacy.
-2019 Pew research found that people interpreted digital privacy differently:
+In 2019 Pew research found that people interpreted digital privacy differently.